 Often you can cover material faster and more surely individually rather than trying to cover the material as a group.

-In my house I use a bit of all three methods.
-Art projects, read alouds, and poetry memorization are best as part of morning time.
+In my house, I use a bit of all three methods.
+Art projects, read-aloud, and poetry memorization are best as part of morning time.
 We come together as a family to enjoy great literature and discussions.

 Tapestry of Grace gives us the unity I need for a sane approach to history, literature, geography, and art.
 Combining the children allows us to have family discussions and enjoy period movies together.
 It also keeps me sane because I’m not trying to juggle dozens of different curricula to educate my kids.